Silicone Breast Implant Safety

 Silicone gel breast implants are softer and are considered to create a much more realistic look than can be achieved with saline implants.
 Think of a saline implant like a glorified water balloon.
 Silicone implants feel softer and more natural.
 It is often more difficult to discern silicone gel breast implants from actual breast tissue.
 Silicone gel breast implants also move with the body in a more natural way and take on a more natural-looking shape.

 In addition, silicone gel breast implants are far less likely to show the effects of rippling, which is more common with saline implants.
 This is especially important to very thin women who have only a small amount of breast tissue to cover the implant.

-Contact our DC-area offices for more information about the advantages of silicone gel breast implants.
+Contact our office for more information about the advantages of silicone gel breast implants.

 Who Can Benefit from Silicone Gel Breast Implants?

-In a woman with very little natural tissue, a silicone will tend to give a far more natural looking result.
+In a woman with very little natural tissue, silicone will tend to give a far more natural-looking result.
 All silicone implants, teardrop or not, tend to take on a more sloped and natural shape.
 Silicone is much softer as well.

 Who Can Benefit from Saline Breast Implants?